martinescardo/HoTT-UF-Agda-Lecture-Notes/index.md

 Agda is a constructive mathematical system by default, which amounts to saying that it can also be considered as a programming language.
-But we can postulate the axiom of choice or the principle of excluded middle for pieces of mathematics that require them, at the cost of losing the implicit programming-language character of Agda.
+But we can assume the axiom of choice or the principle of excluded middle for pieces of mathematics that require them, at the cost of losing the implicit programming-language character of Agda.